-Referrals to the Ealing Borough LADO service will be made when appropriate as per statutory guidance and our Safeguarding Children Policy.
+Referrals to the Ealing Borough LADO service will be made when appropriate as per statutory guidance and our Safeguarding Policy.

-Role of Governing Body
+Role of Governing body

-The Advisory Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Advisors, including their statutory safeguarding duties.
-The Advisory Body of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.
-In line with Recommendation 13 of Peter Clarke's report details of our Advisory Body are published on our school website to promote transparency.
-In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, 2015 the Advisory body will challenge the school's senior leadership team on the delivery of this policy and monitor its effectiveness.
+The Governing body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.
+The Governing body of our school will support the ethos and values of our school and will support the school in tackling Extremism and Radicalisation.
+In line with Recommendation 13 of Peter Clarke's report details of our Governing body are published on our school website to promote transparency.
+In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, September 2016' the Governing body will challenge the school's senior leadership team on the delivery of this policy and monitor its effectiveness.

-Advisory will review this policy regularly (annually) and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and the overall safeguarding arrangements made.
+The Governing body will review this policy regularly (annually) and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and the overall safeguarding arrangements made.